PikachuPenial/Titanmod/PATCHNOTES.md

 - Removed bullet tracers due to being redundant

 **>BALANCE**
+*Shotguns*
+- Spread has been tripled to quadrupled across all shotguns
+- ADS spread now matches the hip fire spread on all shotguns
+- Slug Ammunition now makes shotguns completely accurate while ADSing

 *Point Shooting Attachment*
 - Added Point Shooting to the GSH-18, M1911, Mac 10 and PM-9